 Walk up the steep 4WD road.
 Occasionally it is clear; often trees are strewn across.
 Frankly, this segment is rather tedious and you will welcome the company of a friend.
-Or, enjoy the rhapsody of woodland flowers such as these sunny and sprightly heart leaf arnicas.
+Or, enjoy the rhapsody of woodland flowers such as sunny and sprightly heart leaf arnica.

 Scrutinize Silver Basin on the east side of the ridge for the local elk herd grazing in the tundra.

-Two friends walk down the road returning to the TH in La Plata City.
+Friends walk down the road returning to the trailhead in La Plata City.

-Private Land Note: As of June, 2014, there is a small piece of road on private land at the base of the Tirbircio Creek trail, just east of the La Plata River.
+Private Land Note: As of July, 2018, there is a small piece of road on private land at the base of the Tirbircio Creek trail, just east of the La Plata River.
 It is posted "No Trespassing".
 I will describe the loop hike as we have always done it in case this access once again opens.
 But for now, it is off-limits.
-Therefore, if you want to climb Baker, lovely, but not ranked, you will have to do it as an out-and-back from Silver Mountain, returning to the TH via Deadwood as described above.
+Therefore, if you want to climb Baker Peak, lovely, but not ranked, you will have to do it as an out-and-back from Silver Mountain, returning to the trailhead via Deadwood as described above.

-It is a somewhat abrupt pitch down Silver's 806 foot north ridge to the treed Silver-Baker saddle at 11,690'.
+It is a somewhat abrupt pitch down Silver's 800 foot north ridge to the treed Silver-Baker saddle at 11,690 feet.
 This image shows the ridge, saddle, and Baker sitting well below Silver at 11,949'.

-Baker Peak, 11,949' Option: From the saddle, it is less than half a mile and 259' net, but 309' total gain to Baker.
+Baker Peak, 11,949': From the saddle, it is less than half a mile and 260 feet net, but 310 feet of total gain to Baker.
 The image below, taken from Deadwood, shows Baker in the foreground with Lewis Mountain behind.
-From the saddle, things slow down to accommodate careful climbing up to scrabbly Pt 11,813', dropping about 50 feet, and then testing holds to the crest as the ridge thins.
+From the saddle, things slow down to accommodate careful climbing up to scrabbly Point 11,818', dropping about 50 feet, and then testing holds to the crest as the ridge thins.
 Once I stayed on Baker's mostly westerly ridge all the way down to the base of the Tirbircio Creek trail near the Gold King Mill, lost to fire in 2003.
-The ridge has its undulations (adding 100' or so to the total), before plunging into the forest where I found myself grabbing trees to stay on my feet.
+The ridge has its undulations (adding 100 feet or so to the total), before plunging into the forest where I found myself grabbing trees to stay on my feet.
 Most will choose to do an out-and-back, returning to the saddle.